-As a screenwriter, one of the most daunting tasks you face is submitting your work to the agents, producers, and production execs whose approval you need in order to get your movie made.
+As a screenwriter, one of the most daunting tasks you face is submitting your work to the agents, producers and production execs whose approval you need in order to get your movie made.
 It can be an ego-bruising experience.
-Every writer longs for a “Yes” (ideally followed by a tidy sum of money), but the reality is that 99% of the time the industry decision-makers say “No.”

-What if you could get inside the minds of those Hollywood gatekeepers and learn how they make their judgments?
+But what if you could get inside the minds of those Hollywood gatekeepers before you submit your script and learn how they make their decisions?

-What if the industry pros who are on the front lines at the studios, networks, agencies and production companies, as well as here at the PAGE Awards – the people reading the scripts you submit – took you through their thought process and explained the criteria they use to evaluate your work?
+What if industry pros from Hollywood studios, networks, agencies and production companies – the same people who are reviewing the scripts you submit here at the PAGE Awards – took you through their thought process and explained the criteria they use to evaluate your script?

 What if they told you how to get a “Yes”?